dilleswari1234/Gen_AI/README.md

 - **`app.py`**: Runs the main application locally if preferred over the web version.
 - **`notebooks/`**: Contains notebooks for model experimentation.

-## Try it Out Online

-No setup is required to use the Gen_AI Chatbot.
-Just visit [this Hugging Face Space](https://huggingface.co/spaces/Dilleswari/Gen-AI) to start interacting with the chatbot directly in your browser.

 ## Notes